Studio Visit with Graham Wiles

 I was extremely privileged.

 Things had come together really nicely at home, and I had my tertiary education handed to me on a silver platter.
 I know it, and didn’t waste that opportunity.
-I’m extremely grateful for the opportunity.
+I’m extremely grateful for that.

 Being aware of this, I’ve always been more than happy to share the knowledge I have too.